ameerhamza0334/todo-node-app/README.md

 routes: Contains all the API routes
 tests: Tests of all sorts

-# 3 Layer architecture
+## 3 Layer architecture
 The idea is to use the principle of separation of concerns to move the business logic away from the node.js API Routes.
 It’s just a collection of classes with clear purposes, following the SOLID principles applied to node.js.

-# How to Run
+## How to Run
 - npm i
 - npm start

 To run tests type "npm test"

+## Continous Integration/Continous Deployement
+- Travis CI has been implemented in this project and after the tests runs successfully it dockerize the app and upload to heroku.